× Search

 Changing the mindset from 'waste' to 'resources' and improving efficiency across the entire built environment value chain.

-Moving to a circular economy: waste is a resource
+Moving to a circular economy: Think resource not waste

 It is estimated that by 2050 there could be more waste plastic in the ocean than fish and that if everybody used resources at the same rate as an average EU resident, we would need at least 3 planets to sustain ourselves.